Flow (brand): St. Lucia

 Flow launched St. Lucia's first LTE network, with availability in the capital city, Castries, the town of Vieux Fort, home of Hewanorra International Airport to the south of the island and the old capital and tourist town of Soufrière (home to The Pitons, Soufrière Estate and Anse Chastanet) to the west.

 The network is available on LTE Band 13 (700 MHz) with a maximum theoretical speed of 75 Mbit/s down and 25 Mbit/s up.

 Saint Kitts and Nevis

 On September 29, 2017, Flow launched Saint Kitts and Nevis' first LTE network, with availability in the capital city, Basseterre, St. Peter's and Bird Rock in St. Kitts as well as Charlestown in Nevis.
 The network is available on LTE Band 13 (700 MHz) with a maximum theoretical speed of 75 Mbit/s down and 25 Mbit/s up.

 Saint Vincent and the Grenadines

 In December 2018, Flow launched its LTE network in Saint Vincent and the Grenadines, with availability in the capital city, Kingstown, and nearby surrounding areas.
 The network is available on LTE Band 13 (700 MHz) with a maximum theoretical speed of 75 Mbit/s down and 25 Mbit/s up.

 5G

 On June 4, 2024, FLOW launched 5G NR services in the Cayman Islands.

 On October 15, 2025, FLOW launched 5G NR services in Barbados.

+On June 11, 2026, FLOW launched 5G NR services in Jamaica.